Similiukas/AdventOfCode/README.md

-# AdventOfCode
+# Advent of code
-Advent of Code 2020 in dart
+Advent of code 2020 in dart (https://adventofcode.com/)